JaneJYLim/react-study-udemy/README.md

 ### section5
   1. learn concepts of state, setState using how to make weatherDisplay
-  2. learn class Components using how to make weatherDisplay(1)
+  2. learn class Components using how to make weatherDisplay(2)
+  3. learn conditionally rendering content

+### section6